cannabinoid13/MDScripts/README.md

 -----
 Please [cite us](https://scholar.google.com/citations?user=OvpMySIAAAAJ&hl=tr) if you use this software in your research:

-**Articles published in peer-reviewed journals using this software:**
+**Articles published in peer-reviewed journals that have used this software**

 Ortaakarsu, A. B., Boğa, Ö. B., & Kurbanoğlu, E. B. (2025).
 Cardaria draba subspecies Shalepensis exerts in vitro and in silico inhibition of α-glucosidase, TRP1, and DLD-1 proliferation.
 Scientific Reports, 15(1), 10402.
 [DOI link](https://doi.org/10.1038/s41598-025-95538-1)